andrewalumkal/SQLBlobShipping/README.md

 This set up provides an easy, resilient way to:
 - Restore your databases to any target server in the event of disaster - you don't require the source msdb to run restores
-- Restores for backup integrity checks
+- Run scheduled restores for backup integrity checks
 - Continously run SQLBlobShipping for migration / setting up new replicas.
-A restoring replica can be kept in sync and simply joined when ready
+New logs will continously be applied to target databases in the restoring state and in sync with the primary.
+Simply join to AG or recover database when ready.

 Requires the `SqlServer` module.